sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 5.1.61 =

+* Modifies the multiple files behavior in Upload File control to allow adding new files without losing the previous files selected.
+* Modifies the calculated field integration with the advanced editor to avoid conflicts with some browser extensions.
+* Removes deprecated code.
+* Fixes a minor issue with the JS minify module.
+* Fixes an issue in the Popup control on pages with multiple forms.

 = 5.1.60 =

 * Modifies the fields list popup to allow accessing the fields from the list.